February 23, 2024

 There are other obstacles that can contribute to the lack of access to ABA.
 For example, many ABA services take place in a client’s home, creating an unintentional barrier for working families, given that home-based services require the presence of a parent or guardian.
 For families who need multiple people working multiple jobs just to make ends meet, this requirement alone can prevent them from accessing services.

 One possible solution is to provide opportunities for treatment that children can receive without their parent or caregiver.
 In the beginning of 2021, WEAP opened a learning center in the city of Milwaukee, giving communities of color the more convenient access they didn’t previously have but needed.
-Access is important, and the difference between traveling across a city and having resources in your own neighborhood can be the difference between receiving services—and not.
+Access is important, and the difference between travelling across a city and having resources in your own neighborhood can be the difference between receiving services—and not.

 The services provided for children with ASD are no exception to the general rule of racial inequities, though the research and our understanding are only beginning to develop.
 For anyone inclined towards research, this is an open invitation to look into these issues more deeply.
 The experiences of the past year have given us new perspectives to understand that solving a widespread problem requires a combination of research, structural changes, and personal responsibility to do our part in our own worlds.
 For those of us heavily involved in the world of ASD, this historic opportunity to pursue a new and better normal calls on us to recognize, understand, and address the injustices in our field—and to act with a sense of urgency to ensure that our treatment options continue to improve not only in quality but also in equality.